kirby-deprecated-plugins/kirby-keyword-map/readme.md

 *Version 0.4* - ***[Changelog](docs/changelog.md)***

-See SEO keywords in your text as a map.
+Preview your important keywords in your text as a map.
+Good for SEO.

 *This plugin has nothing to to do with the meta keywords tag.
-It's keywords inside your texts that are targeted.*
+It's the keywords inside your texts that are targeted.*

 ![](docs/preview.png)